binckbank-api/client-js/README.md

 More info: <https://docs.microsoft.com/en-us/aspnet/core/signalr>.

-For SignalR are client libraries available in Java, Javascript and .NET.
+For SignalR are client libraries available in Java, Javascript and .NET Core.
 In this example Javascript is used, with the NPM package here: <https://www.npmjs.com/package/@microsoft/signalr>.

 Prerequisites:

 - A token retrieved using the OAuth2 Authentication flow, as described in the chapter [Logon to Binck API using Oauth2](#logon).

-Scopes:
+Scope:

 - quotes (for instrument prices)
 - news (for news)